KSonny4/pkubelka.cz/content/en/posts/yc_mba/week1/how_to_talk_to_users.md

 +++
-title = 'Notes: How to talk to users' date = 2024-03-07T23:05:44+01:00 draft = false
+title = 'YC Startup School Notes: How to talk to users' date = 2024-03-07T23:05:44+01:00 draft = false
 +++